Mercè Company: Later career

 Company did not write another storybook, although new editions of previously published books were produced in 2002.
 She remained, however, creatively active.
 She collaborated with her daughter Gisela Asensio to write 35 radio scripts for L'hora del vici in 1997.
 In 2005 she adapted her 1985 novel for adults, La Presència, for a theatrical production which was directed by her daughter Nona.
 The following year she wrote the play Càsting de fantasmes which again was directed by her daughter Nona.
 The pair repeated the same collaboration to bring La rateta que escombrava l'escaleta to the stage in 2009 and again in 2010.
-Two years later they joined together again to bring Nana Bunilda menja malsons to the stage at the Mercat de les Flores during the Festival del Grec.
+Two years later they joined together again to bring Nana Bunilda menja malsons to the stage at the Mercat de les Flors during the Festival del Grec.

 She also wrote several novels for adults in the first two decades of the twenty-first century and stated, in May 2023, that she was in the last stages of writing a novel for adults she had first conceived of in 1996.